Fixed-Price vs. Cost-Plus vs. GMP Contracts: Which Protects the Homeowner?

 Best for: renovations with genuine unknowns

-Best for renovations with genuine unknowns — gut renovations on older homes, additions to houses with unknown structural conditions, projects where scope is actively evolving because the design is responding to what’s found during demolition.
+Best for renovations with genuine unknowns—gut renovations on older homes, additions to houses with unknown structural conditions, projects where scope is actively evolving because the design is responding to what’s found during demolition.
+(For why older Westchester homes routinely fall in this bucket, see the true all-in cost of older homes in northern Westchester.)

 What “open book” accounting actually looks like